WebsecLabs/sql-injection-knowledge-base/src/content/mssql/comment-out-query.md

 -- Example 3: Using ; to terminate and start a new query SELECT * FROM Users WHERE username = 'admin'; EXEC sp_configure 'show advanced options', 1; RECONFIGURE;

--- Example 4: Brackets can sometimes be used in specific contexts SELECT * FROM Users WHERE username = 'admin'['];
 ```

 ### Notes